osbuild/.github/profile/README.md

 ### Mailing List

 We have a public mailing list available at [image-builder@redhat.com](mailto:image-builder@redhat.com).
+You can subscribe or find the list archive [here](https://listman.redhat.com/mailman/listinfo/image-builder).

 ### Matrix Channel